drvinceknight/pfm/book/further-information/04-pip-installing/tutorial/main.md

 # Tutorial

-We are going to solve a particular mathematical problem using a well suited python library that is not part of the Anaconda distribution.
+We are going to solve a particular mathematical problem using a Python library that requires an additional installation.

 ````{admonition} Problem
 Consider 2 sets of pilots and co-pilots.
 The airline needs to pair every pilot